-v.
+vi.
 Derivative financial instruments and hedging

-Derivative financial instruments and hedge accounting - Policy applicable from 1 January 2018
+Derivative financial instruments and hedge accounting

 The Group holds derivative financial instruments to hedge its foreign currency and interest rate risk exposures.
 Embedded derivatives are separated from the host contract and accounted for separately if the host contract is not a financial asset and certain criteria are met.